sabinsharma/Group2/README.md

 1. Try to explain that taking a proper development time will benefit in having a long running stable system.
 2. We can have some of the function simplified to shorten the timeline from what we have proposed.

+#Conclusion

+Having shown our proposal ,we believe that you understand the benefits of a redesigned solution for your website.
+Group 2  is highly enthusiastic about the opportunity to work with Muskoka Algonquin Healthcare to redesign its website.
+We believe in providing hospital with high quality solution that will be effective and easy to manage.
+Our new design will satisfy the needs of  hospital staff and the end users as well.
+We look forward to be working with Muskoka Algonquin Healthcare on this exciting redesign and welcome any questions in regard to this proposal.
+					Thank You!